yozaner1324/PCC-Sample-App-PizzaStore/README.md

         Deletes all Pizzas from GemFire region.

-### Getting started: Run the app locally talk to a GemFire Client Cache.
+### Getting started: Run the localhost dev environment

 To get started, let us run this app locally, not connecting to a GemFire service instance.
 Since we are using the SBDG annotation [`@EnableClusterAware`](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/#geode-configuration-declarative-annotations-productivity-enableclusteraware), when we dont configure a service instance to talk to, the annotation redirects cache operations operations to `LOCAL` regions.
 Thus giving an experience of a embedded cache on the client side.